isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Use `={...}` if you really want an `initializer_list<T>`

     auto fib10 = {0, 1, 2, 3, 5, 8, 13, 25, 38, 63};   // fib10 is a list

+##### Note

+Old habits die hard, so this rule is hard to apply consistently, especially as there are so many cases where `=` is innocent.

 ##### Example